 One sizable hurdle is putting together your own benefits package in the absence of a corporate human resources department.
 But another, possibly more formidable task, is meeting the tax requirements.

 Quarterly taxes are the bane of the freelance world, as Uncle Sam requires the self-employed to pay their estimated taxes on an ongoing basis (mimicking the tax withholding from salaried workers’ paychecks).
 And, of course, the final summation on April 15 (extended to May 17 for tax year 2020) is no joy, either.

-Without a parent company to split the FICA costs, freelancers pay a whopping 15.3 percent self-employment tax1 on top of their state and federal responsibilities, based on their estimated income for the year.
+Without a parent company to split the FICA costs, freelancers pay a whopping 15.3 percent self-employment tax on top of their other state and federal responsibilities, based on their estimated income for the year.
 (And if they have a better than expected year?
-They get socked again during the traditional tax season).
+They get socked again during the traditional tax season).2